 One of the inevitable facets of life that continuously threatens human beings is death.
 Death is when life ceases in an individual.
 The process is beyond the scope of this discussion as causes vary but the result is the same.
-While some depart from this world as a result of an accident, for some it is illness (long or short) while for others it is an act of wickedness e.g murder.
+While some depart from this world as a result of an accident, for some it is illness (long or short) while for others it is an act of wickedness e.g murder or evil machinations that cannot be seen or explained.
+Sometimes too, loved ones terminate their own lives or they depart peacefully without any known cause or explanation.
 Nonetheless, for those that die, death is actually good as one enters into rest from the toils of this wicked world.
 The book of Isaiah testifies of this fact revealing that death is actually an escape from evils that lie ahead (57:1).
 Furthermore, scripture describes death in some instances as ‘sleep’ which signifies rest as well.
 Unfortunately, for those left behind, death begins one of the most difficult phases of human existence.
 One is forced not only to carry on without their loved one but to handle the negative emotions that build up as result of this loss.
 The process of grief can become so complicated to the point of threatening the survival of the bereaved.
 Some of the negative effects of death are

 - Change in lifestyle

 - A host of unanswered questions regarding the death which can lead to frustration, confusion and stress or distress and depression

 - Strife and misunderstandings based on the deceased estate or inheritance

 - Pain or woundedness/brokenness because of unfinished business, unfulfilled plans and/or regrets or wishes around what could be or could have been and the realisation that it will not be